National Cyber Security Authority (Israel): Dissolution of the NCSA and establishment of a new unified body

 As mentioned above, following the recommendations of the INCB, the government decided in February 2015 to establish the NCSA as the central operational body for cyber Security in Israel, which will work alongside the INCB as part of a "National Cyber Directorate".
 The decision to operate two independent units within one directorate was made at the time due to the need to build and strengthen separately the two branches – both the policy (which the INCB is responsible for) and the operational (NCSA).
 Therefore, each of the units was appointed a separate Director General and they were managed as independent entities.

 Towards the end of 2017, following the Prime Minister's directive to concentrate efforts in the field of cyber defense, it was decided to unify the authority with the national cyber headquarters, and in December 2017 the Government of Israel passed the government's resolution to unify them into one unit, the National Cyber Directorate, which will be responsible for all aspects of cyber defense in the civilian sphere, from the formulation of policy through R&D, to the operational defense of cyberspace.
 Its first Director General was Igal Una, the first to be responsible for both operational defense (which was the responsibility of the NCSA) and for the construction of the state force (which was the responsibility of the INCB).

+2025 Nevada arrest of Tom Alexandrovich

+In August 2025, Tom Alexandrovich, Executive Director of the Defense Division at the Israel National Cyber Directorate, was arrested in a child sex predator sting operation in Henderson, Nevada, about 16 miles (26 km) southeast of downtown Las Vegas.
+He was charged with cyber-luring a child for a sex act, a felony that carries up to 10 years in prison and booked into detention.
+Released the next day on $10,000 bail, he returned to Israel two days later, despite felony charges and lack of diplomatic immunity.
+In response to the incident, the Cyber Directorate claimed that "the directorate has not received additional details through authorized channels to date.
+Should such details be received, the directorate will act accordingly.
+At this stage, by joint decision, the employee has gone on leave to deal with the matter until things become clear.”

+The U.S. State Department said they were aware of the arrest and added "[Alexandrovich] did not claim diplomatic immunity and was released by a state judge pending a court date.
+Any claims that the U.S. government intervened are false."